ryan-james-thomas/basic-signal-lab-design/README.md

 # Creating the project

-To create the Vivado project, clone the repository to a directory on your computer, open Vivado, navigate to the fpga/ directory (use `pwd` in the TCL console to determine your current directory and `cd` to navigate, just like in Bash), and then run `source make-project.tcl`.
+To create the Vivado project, clone the repository to a directory on your computer, open Vivado, navigate to the fpga/ directory (use `pwd` in the TCL console to determine your current directory and `cd` to navigate, just like in Bash), and then run `source signallab.tcl`.
 This should create the project with no errors.
 It may not correctly assign the AXI addresses, so you will need to open the address editor and assign the `PS7/AXI_Parse_0/s_axi` interface the address range `0x4000_000` to `0x7fff_ffff`.